24 - Hour Guide To Paris

 So you find yourself in Paris for just one day and you want to make the most of it?

-Traveling from London, my best friend and I decided to take the Chunnel because it's cost-effective, but also because, who wouldn't want to say they've traveled through the bottom of the English Channel?
+Traveling from London, my best friend and I decided to take the Chunnel to Paris because it's cost-effective, but also because, who wouldn't want to say they've traveled through the bottom of the English Channel?

 One Day Paris Itinerary